tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 The memory should be 4 kB (4 kilobytes, ie. 4096 bytes) large.
 CHIP-8's index register and program counter can only address 12 bits (conveniently), which is 4096 addresses.

-Both the index register, program counter and stack entries are actually 16 bits long.
+The index register, program counter and stack entries are all actually 16 bits long.
 In theory, they could increment beyond 4 kB of memory addresses.
 In practice, no CHIP-8 games do that.
 The early computers running CHIP-8 usually had less than 4 kB of RAM anyway.
 {: .notice--info}

 All the memory is RAM and should be considered to be writable.
 CHIP-8 games can, and do, modify themselves.